slack-samples/deno-code-snippets/Messaging/README.md

 Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the workspace you selected.

-Running `slack triggers create` command automatically installs your app with the latest manifest metadata.
+Running `slack trigger create` command automatically installs your app with the latest manifest metadata.
 Thus, your workflow is now ready to invoke.
 Once you run the workflow, you will see "Hello World!" message in the same channel :tada: